Toronto Pearson International Airport Guide (YYZ)

 Free Wi-Fi internet access is available throughout Toronto Pearson International Airport.
 Postboxes are located in the departure areas.

 There is a good selection of bars and restaurants throughout the airport, both pre- and post-security.
 These include everything from Italian eateries and burger joints to Irish-themed pubs.

 There are numerous shops at Toronto Pearson International Airport.
 The options pre-security in Terminal 1 includes a newsagents and a travel accessories store, while in Terminal 3 there are a handful of the expected souvenir shops.
 The post-security areas of both terminals offer a more varied selection, including duty-free outlets.

 A porter service and left-luggage facilities are available in both terminals.
 Trolleys are located throughout the terminals and parking garages.
-Any items found in the airport’s terminal buildings are handed over to the Guest Services Department (tel: +1 416 247 7678) of the Greater Toronto Airports Authority.
+Any items found in the airport’s terminal buildings are handed over to the Customer and Terminal Services Department (tel: +1 416 247 7678) of the Greater Toronto Airports Authority.
 Items are stored for one month.
 Winter clothing storage is also available for those heading to warmer climates.

 There is a choice of five premium lounges at the airport.
 A fully equipped business centre and meeting space for up to 300 delegates is available within the Sheraton Gateway Hotel (tel: +1 905 672 7000; www.starwoodhotels.com) located at Terminal 3.

 There are lifts, ramps, disabled toilets and TTY telephones in all terminals.
 The inter-terminal LINK train and Terminal Link bus are wheelchair-accessible and disabled parking spaces are provided in all car parks.
 When making a flight reservation, travellers should notify the airline of any special assistance requirements.
 For more information about airport accessibility, contact the terminal information services (tel: +1 416 247 7678).